 Enough talk, let's get Auth0 configured for Rock.
 The instructions below assume that you have an Auth0 account with the desired connections and administrative settings pre-configured.

-1. The first step is to create a new 'Client' in the Auth0 administrator site.
-Select 'Clients' from the left-hand navigation to get started.
+- 1. The first step is to create a new 'Client' in the Auth0 administrator site.
+Select 'Clients' from the left-hand navigation to get started. - 2.
+Give your client a name and select the 'Regular Web Applications' option.